djgroen/flee/docs/Simulation_instance_construction.md

 | ...  |  ...   |   ...   | ... |  ... |       ...     |      ...      |         ...         |

+!!! note
+        The default value for population/capacity is 0.
+Therefore, if you wish to have camps with infinite capacity you must set them to a very high value instead.

 ### **UNHCR forced migrant counts and camp locations extraction**

 The UNHCR situations provides an overview of active situations worldwide that are facing forced displacement distress.
 To construct a new conflict situation: